-Working with a staff of technicians, farm workers, temporary employees, and fellow scientists, Dr. Joan Burke leads the small ruminant livestock research at the USDA Agricultural Research Service’s Dale Bumpers Small Farms Research Center in the Ozarks region of Arkansas.
-The research center is approved to supply Animal Welfare Approved sheep and goat breeding and feeder stock, as well as a herd of Certified Grassfed by AGW beef cattle.
+Working with a staff of technicians, farm workers, temporary employees and fellow scientists, Dr. Joan Burke leads the small ruminant livestock research at the USDA Agricultural Research Service’s Dale Bumpers Small Farms Research Center in the Ozarks region of Arkansas.
+The research center manages Certified AWA sheep and goat breeding and feeder stock, as well as a herd of Certified Grassfed by AGW beef cattle.

-The farm consists of approximately 2,200 acres, and about 100 of those acres are devoted to sheep and goats.
+The farm consists of approximately 2,200 acres, with about 170 acres devoted to sheep and goats.
 Since the area is hilly and unsuitable for crop farming, small ruminants make an efficient addition to the system.
-Predominant forages are Bermuda grass and tall fescue, and pastures may include hairy vetch, clovers, sericea lespedeza, chicory, sun hemp, soybeans, or cowpea.
-Agroforestry—where livestock or cropping is cleverly combined with forestry management—is a component of the center’s livestock research, especially for goats which require browse in their diet.
-The knowledge and technology gained from the range of research carried out at Dale Bumpers Small Farms Research Center is transferred to the agricultural community.
+Predominant forages are Bermuda grass and tall fescue, and pastures may include hairy vetch, clovers, sericea lespedeza, chicory, sunn hemp, soybeans or cowpea.
+Agroforestry—where livestock or cropping is cleverly combined with forestry management—is a component of the center’s research activities, especially for goats which require browse in their diet.
+The knowledge and technology gained from the range of research at Dale Bumpers Small Farms Research Center is transferred to the agricultural and scientific community.

-Joan says that at any given time the farm may have as many as 200 Katahdin ewes and 40 Spanish or Kiko meat goats, specifically chosen for their ability to thrive in the Ozark environment: “The sheep have been selected for parasite resistance, shed their hair, and have low maintenance requirements and produce twins and sometimes triplets.
-The goats have similarly been selected for our grass pastures, good feet, and parasite tolerance.
+Dr. Burke says that at any given time the farm may have more than 200 Katahdin ewes and a few Spanish meat goats, , specifically chosen for their ability to thrive in the Ozark and Southeast environment: “The sheep have been selected for parasite resistance, shed their hair and have low maintenance requirements, and produce twins and sometimes triplets.
+The goats have similarly been selected for our grass pastures, good feet and parasite tolerance.
 Our small ruminants perform well in our harsh southern environment.”
-She adds, “The most important aspect of our animal husbandry practices is the ability to resist or tolerate nematode worm infections.”
-Joan also explains that the relationship between forage management, product quality, and animal health is also important: “While small ruminant producers may sell meat, milk, or wool, these products are ultimately derived from nutritious forages grown on pastures.
+She adds, “The most important aspect of our animal husbandry practices is the ability to resist or tolerate parasitic nematode worm infections.”
+Dr. Burke also explains that the relationship between forage management, product quality and animal health is also important: “While small ruminant producers may sell meat, milk or wool, these products are ultimately derived from nutritious forages grown on pastures.
 Without good forage management, animal productivity and health will suffer.”

-Joan says the farm sought Certified AWA and Certified Grassfed by AGW status because “we were following AWA regulations while conducting important research for small farms.
-Our research contributes to sustainability of small farms and we want our stakeholders to know that animal welfare is extremely important for our research animals.”
+Dr. Burke says the farm sought Certified AWA and Certified Grassfed by AGW status because “we were utilizing AWA standards while conducting important research that contributes to agricultural sustainability.
+We want our stakeholders to know that animal welfare is extremely important for our research animals.”

-For more information on the Dale Bumpers Small Farms Research Center visit http://www.booneville.ars.usda.gov.
+For more information on the Dale Bumpers Small Farms Research Center visit their website.